A Perturbation-Correction Method Based on Local Randomized Neural Networks for Quasi-Linear Interface Problems: Conclusion

 \section{Conclusion}

-In this work, we have developed and validated a robust perturbation-correction method based on LRaNNs for solving quasi-linear elliptic and parabolic interface problems in which the two subdomains follow distinct types of nonlinear diffusion laws, including solution-dependent, gradient-dependent, high-contrast, and time-dependent cases.
-The proposed method integrates LRaNNs with a Gauss–Newton iteration in the initialization step to capture the dominant features on the interface and within each subdomain.
-In the correction step, a perturbation–correction subproblem is derived from a reconstructed equation and solved to reduce the residual error from the initial step.
-By explicitly targeting the leading error modes from the initialization step, the method achieves an accuracy improvement of about $4$ to $6$ orders of magnitude, as consistently observed in our numerical experiments.
+In this work, we have proposed a two-stage perturbation-correction framework based on LRaNNs for solution-dependent quasi-linear elliptic interface problems, and have numerically examined its extension to gradient-dependent and time-dependent interface settings.
+The primary LRaNN stage uses Gauss--Newton iteration to compute a primary approximation that captures the main features on the interface and within each subdomain.
+The perturbation-correction stage then computes a residual-driven correction on a new randomized basis to reduce the residual error left by the primary approximation.
+By explicitly targeting leading residual modes, the method reduces the residual left by the primary approximation in the tested numerical experiments.

-Extensive numerical tests on problems with static and moving interfaces, complex nonlinear coefficient patterns, and strong contrasts show that the initialization step attains reasonable accuracy but may encounter residual error stagnation, while the correction step consistently reduces these errors by several orders of magnitude, consistent with the error reduction mechanism predicted by our analysis.
-Moreover, the localized network architecture effectively incorporates the nonlinear interface jump conditions into the optimization objective, handles the interplay between geometric complexity and coefficient discontinuities, and maintains stability without mesh dependency, making the approach applicable to challenging problems for which conventional numerical methods may fail.
+The numerical tests cover static and moving interfaces, straight, multiple, and curved interface geometries, high-contrast coefficients, and nonlinear diffusion depending on $u$, on $|\nabla u|$, and on both.
+They include a physically motivated problem that does not admit a closed-form solution, assessed against a high-accuracy numerical reference, and a benchmark comparison with published IFE results.
+In these tests, the primary LRaNN stage may stagnate at a nonzero residual level, whereas the perturbation-correction stage reduces the relative $L^2$ error by about four to seven orders of magnitude in the tested examples relative to the primary approximation, consistent with the residual-reduction mechanism discussed in Sec~\ref{sec:error analysis}.
+The local randomized representation imposes the nonlinear interface jump conditions through the least-squares objective and does not require an interface-fitted mesh.

-The generality and stability of this approach make it applicable to a broad class of nonlinear PDEs whose inherent nonlinearity leads to nonconvex optimization problems.
-In future work, we aim to extend this perturbation-correction strategy to investigate broader scientific computing domains where high-precision solutions are required despite the presence of a complex nonconvex optimization landscape.
+The residual-controlled analysis applies to the model problem considered in this paper under the stated sufficient assumptions.
+At the algorithmic level, the correction step can also be formulated for broader nonlinear interface problems when the residual operator is well defined and locally expandable.
+Solutions with strong local singularities are limited by the approximation error rather than the optimization error and are beyond the scope of the present study (Remark~\ref{rmk:error-sources}).
+In future work, we plan to extend the perturbation-correction strategy to further nonlinear PDE problems with nonconvex landscapes, and to enrich the trial space for low-regularity solutions.